jtj5311/NN-RMT-SVD/README.md

 # NN-RMT-SVD
-Accompanying code for the paper "Application of RMT to Deep Learning: Increasing Accuracy and Reducing Overfitting"
+Accompanying code for the paper "Deep Learning Weight Pruning with RMT-SVD: Increasing Accuracy and Reducing Overfitting"

 Abstract: In this work, we present some applications of random matrix theory for the training of deep neural networks.
 Recently, random matrix theory (RMT) has